Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a statement, Liberal Democratic Party Secretary General Hiroshi Moriyama stressed that although the suspect's motive for the crime is still unclear, Japan is facing a major election - which is the foundation of democracy.

-Therefore, these acts of violence are extremely condemnable.
+Therefore, these acts of violence are highly condemnable.
 The Liberal Democratic Party will absolutely not give in to violence and will conduct the election campaign as planned, taking thorough measures to ensure safety in all activities.

-Meanwhile, people in Tokyo also expressed their displeasure with the attack.
-A woman in her 60s who lives near the headquarters of the Liberal Democratic Party said she heard the loud noise of fire trucks early in the morning, but was surprised and shocked to learn of the petrol bomb attack.
+Meanwhile, people in Tokyo also expressed their displeasure with this attack.
+A woman in her 60s who lives near the headquarters of the Liberal Democratic Party said that she heard the loud noise of fire trucks early in the morning, but was surprised and shocked to learn of the petrol bomb attack.

 A man in his 50s who works near the Liberal Democratic Party headquarters also said he felt very scared when he heard about the attack, stressing that “violence is unacceptable” and must be severely condemned.